Mothers want what’s best for their children — even before they make their way into the world.

 But as we all know, life has a way of throwing wrenches into plans.

-Why pregnant women are considering home births
+Why pregnant people are considering home births

 When you’ve spent a lot of time formulating the ideal birth plan, deviating from it can be really tough, especially if you’re a new mom.
-Having a baby at home seems to be an appealing option for pregnant women who don’t want to face the uncertainties that come along with having a baby during a pandemic.
+Having a baby at home seems to be an appealing option for pregnant people who don’t want to face the uncertainties that come along with having a baby during a pandemic.
 But home births aren’t just about birthing pools, candles and being surrounded by loved ones.
 There are some risks that come along with them as well.

 Associated risks of home birth

 “In the United States, about 0.9% of births take place in the home,” says maternal-fetal medicine specialist Edward Chien, MD, MBA, Chairman of the Department of Obstetrics and Gynecology.
 (That’s approximately 35,000 births each year.)
-“It’s important that women are presented with the potential risks and benefits related to this choice.”
+“It’s important that people are presented with the potential risks and benefits related to this choice.”

 While home births seem to symbolize comfort and safety for expectant mothers, there can be a downside to them.